Marc-André Raffalovich

-Marc-André Raffalovich (11 September 1864 – 14 February 1934) was a French poet and writer on homosexuality, best known today for his patronage of the arts and for his lifelong relationship with the English poet John Gray.
+Marc-André Raffalovich (11 September 1864 – 14 February 1934) was a French poet and writer on homosexuality, best known today for his patronage of the arts and for his lifelong relationship with the English poet John Gray, and for his conversion to Roman Catholicism.

 Early life

 Raffalovich was born into a wealthy Jewish family, which moved from Odessa to the French capital, Paris, in 1863.
 His brother, Arthur, became a noted Parisian financier and economist.
 André went up to study in Oxford in 1882 before settling down in London and opening a salon in the 1890s.
 Oscar Wilde attended, calling the event a saloon rather than a salon.
 This is where Raffalovich met the love and companion of his life, John Gray.
 In 1890, his sister Sophie married the Irish nationalist politician William O'Brien (1852–1928).

 Writings

 In 1894, Raffalovich started to contribute on the subject of homosexuality (unisexualité, as he called it) to the Archives de l'Anthropologie Criminelle, a prestigious review founded in Lyon by Alexandre Lacassagne, a pioneer criminologist and professor of forensic medicine.
 He soon became recognised as an expert in the field, engaging in correspondence with other researchers throughout Europe.

 His magnum opus, Uranisme et unisexualité: étude sur différentes manifestations de l'instinct sexuel was published in 1896.
 In 1897, he started working on Annales de l'unisexualité, and les Chroniques de l'unisexualité with the aim of cataloguing everything published on the subject of homosexuality.
 These have proved useful to historians to this day.